 Chris, British-born but now residing in California, is the author of the invaluable Firefox extension Web Developer.
 Every time the extension has a major update, I send Chris a thank you gift from his Amazon wishlist.
 Along with Firebug, Web Developer is indispensable to developers — I couldn’t imagine the browser without it.

-n employee of Yahoo, is the one who got me interested in web page speed optimization.
+n former employee of Yahoo (now with Google), is the one who got me interested in web page speed optimization.
 However, in a strange twist of fate, I never installed his YSlow browser plugin, but instead opted for a similar plugin, Google PageSpeed.
 But still, Souders wrote the book on front-end page performance.